kcaisley/frida/flow/scans/readme.md

 | `set_pll_divider()` | `plldrp.py` | Perform the GPIO2 request/acknowledge transaction and verify PLL lock and active-divider readback. |
 | `find_crossings()` | `flow/analysis/measure.py` | Interpolate waveform threshold crossings directly from signal and time arrays; this is generic analysis, not scope control. |

-The comparator-input IDELAY transaction is intentionally inline in `scan_adc.py`: it reads the GPIO1 ready flag, sets the tap value, and pulses the load bit.
-The adjacent block comment separates these visible Basil GPIO operations from PLL and sequencer programming.
+The shared `program_comp_delay()` transaction verifies the two-stage ABI and ready flag, loads both counters, clears the load strobe, and checks the actual counter sum.
+Acquisition stop/start ordering remains visible in each scan.

 The three mapped GPIO blocks have state-restoring hardware tests: